This is a condensed down list of the worst things atomically precise manufacturing and technology could be misused for.

-- easy production of drugs (hard for diamondoid mechanosynthesis though since it's basic form can't deal well with complex floppy molecules - see: synthesis of food)
+- easy production of drugs (may be hard for piezochemical mechanosynthesis though since it's basic form can't deal well with complex floppy molecules - see: synthesis of food)

 - social and economic dangers like detrimental effects of rapid and imbalanced economic change

 - social and economic dangers like globally declining birth rates at a dangerous rate – (Material wealth tends to decrease birth rates.)

 Grey goo – perhaps a massively overrated risk

 - uncontrolled replication (toned down to more realistic levels)

 (Related: reproduction hexagon and Mobility prevention guideline)